Image Vectorization – C# Examples

 How to Convert Raster Image to Vector Graphic

-For the ColorLimit property, 25 colours are available.
+For the ColorLimit property, 25 colors are available.
 You can choose the required number of colors depending on the situation.
 The default value is 25.
-The ImageSizeLimit property sets the maximal dimension of an image determined by multiplication image width and height.
+The ImageSizeLimit property sets the maximal dimension of an image determined by the multiplication of image width and height.
 The size of the image will be scaled based on this property.
 The default value is 1800000.

-Note: Aspose.Svg.ImageVectorization Namespace aims to implement image vectorization tasks, so the source image to the raster-to-vector conversion may accept bitmap formats such as JPG, PNG, BMP, TIFF, GIF, etc. The output image is a vector SVG file format.
+Note: Aspose.Svg.ImageVectorization Namespace aims to implement image vectorization tasks for source bitmaps such as JPG, PNG, BMP, TIFF, GIF, etc. The output image is in vector SVG file format.

 Example 1.
 Use of the TraceSimplifier property